 Ascent: 165 feet / 50m

 Follow this path into the woods keeping to the main path when minor paths join it.
-Avoid going through the gaps in the wall to your right that will become apparant as you progress.
-After about 3/4km of walking through pleasant woodland you will reach a doorway through a wall in front of you.
-Follow the path through the doorway and turn left onto the tarmac path. (this is not the doorway through the wall on your right hand side that you passed earlier).
+Stay in the woods avoiding going through gaps in the wall to the coastal path.
+After about 0.75 km of walking through pleasant woodland a wall with a doorway is reached.
+Follow the path through the doorway and turn left onto the tarmac path.

 Follow the path as it bends round to the right to reach the ruin of Old Crombie Parish Church and graveyard.
-Take some time to explore the ruin if you wish, then continue onwards onto what now becomes a farm / access track.
-After another 3/4 km you reach a junction with a public road (quiet) where you need to turn right to head back down towards the coast.
+From the church continue onwards onto what becomes a farm / access track.
+After another 0.75 km turn right at a junction with a quiet public road.

-Walk down this road to the houses at the end where you need to turn right onto Shore Road in front of Crombie Point House (follow the cycle track sign).
-This is another tarmac access road for various houses so you may encounter the occassional car.
-This section of the walk is part of the Fife Coastal Path and will bring you back to Torryburn after about 1.75km.
+Walk down this road to the houses at Crombie Point and turn right onto Shore Road. (following the cycle track sign).
+This is another tarmac access road for various houses and the occasional vehicle may be encountered.
+This section of the walk is part of the Fife Coastal Path and returns to Torryburn after about 1.75 km.

 Download this route from Viewranger.